Duluth and Northeastern 28: Preservation and restoration

-In 1974, the locomotive was cleaned, repainted, and donated to the Lake Superior Railroad Museum.
+In 1974, the locomotive was cleaned, repainted, and donated to the Lake Superior Railroad Museum (LSRX).
 There it was on static display until December 2011 when the locomotive was returned to the Cloquet Terminal Railroad for a cosmetic restoration.

 D&NE 28 operating in Palmers, MN.
 2017.

 It was later announced by the Lake Superior Railroad Museum in March 2014 that the 28 would be restored to operating condition instead, and would pull excursions on the North Shore Scenic Railroad.
 "Fire up the 28" fundraiser was held in order to pay the $11,700 needed for boiler flues which are required for operation.
 Within a week, the museum had raised over half the required funds.
 By April, the total amount of funds raised was well over $15,000, more than enough to cover the cost of its restoration.
 The extra funds would be used in maintaining and operating the locomotive.
 The total cost of the restoration was in excess of $750,000 and thousands of volunteer hours.

 Sister engine No. 27 is displayed at the Carlton County Fairgrounds, Barnum, Minnesota, and DM&N 347 (another C3 locomotive) is displayed at the Museum of Mining, Chisholm, Minnesota.
 Some parts from No. 27 were used in the operational restoration of No. 28 in Duluth.

 There were a few factors that made No. 28 a good choice for operational restoration.
 First, the engine was retired in 1965 in operating condition.
 Two, the engine was stored indoors to protect it from vandalism and weather.
 And three, the engine was kept on display indoors for the entire time it was at the museum.